 Portobello mushrooms are very low in calories and have a meaty texture, making them a great substitute for meat in recipes.
-They’re very nutrient-dense and are rich in B-complex vitamins, essential for a healthy metabolism; selenium, a key anti-aging nutrient; and copper, which contributes to body growth and repair.
+They’re also nutrient-dense and are rich in B-complex vitamins, essential for a healthy metabolism; selenium, a key anti-aging nutrient; and copper, which contributes to body growth and repair.

 Prep Time: 10 min | Cook Time: 25 min | Serves: 2